Skip to main content

 Distance Between Two Coordinates

-Pythagoras’ theorem also lets you find the straight-line distance between two points on a coordinate grid.
+Pythagoras’ theorem also finds the straight-line distance between two points on a coordinate grid.
 Given two points (x₁, y₁) and (x₂, y₂):

 distance = square root of [(x₂ - x₁)² + (y₂ - y₁)²]

-This is simply Pythagoras’ theorem applied to the horizontal and vertical differences between the two points, which form the two shorter sides of a right-angled triangle.
+This is just Pythagoras applied to the horizontal and vertical differences between the points — they form the two shorter sides of a right-angled triangle.

 Example